 Physicians in General Surgery draw on this broad expertise as well as their research into health outcomes to continually improve how to deliver the best surgical care.
 General Surgery includes the disciplines of acute care surgery; colorectal surgery; endocrine surgery; pancreas, liver, and gastrointestinal surgery; minimally invasive surgery; and surgical oncology.

 Surgeons in this specialty focus on defects and injuries in the head, face, neck, teeth and jaws, operating on both adults and children.
-A wide range of dental, oral, and maxillofacial conditions are treated both at the Health System and at the U-M School of Dentistry.
+A wide range of dental, oral, and maxillofacial conditions are treated both at Michigan Medicine facilities and at the U-M School of Dentistry.

 Surgeons in Pediatric Surgery are leaders in their fields, including the specialties of pediatric surgical oncology, fetal diagnosis and treatment for congenital birth defects.
 Thousands of surgical procedures are performed annually at the University of Michigan C.S.
 Mott Children’s Hospital, which is consistently top-ranked nationally.
 Its stellar reputation has drawn patients from all over the world.